afinner/STEMMA-Hackathon-Team1/README.md

 This project evolved from several early approaches:

 - ❌ Lemmatising and matching poem first lines
-- ❌ Semantic embeddings and cosine distance
+- ❌ Semantic embeddings and cosine similarities
 - ✅ Using CELM numbers and structured metadata

 It reveals both the **possibilities and limits** of computational popularity in literary archives.